0x0is1/ArihantAI/README.md

     * Now you are ready to use the app.
     * Scan the QR code displayed on the console with Expo Go app in your phone

-## Download Built Apk (Unstable)
+## Download Built Apk (Stable)

-We are working on the build app yet as the server is not fixed for use.
-We will release an stable version soon but as of now, you can test the prototype [here](https://expo.dev/artifacts/eas/vULn8pbB4Ykbh3ycigysmE.apk)
+[Here](https://expo.dev/artifacts/eas/vu3ujbP4FVumyxphuXuqjH.apk) is built apk file for use.
+You may download it, start your server, put your server address in the app and restart the app.

 ## Preview